 It is possible to have a statement which is not defamatory and a claim in libel or slander would not succeed but a claimant still has a claim in malicious falsehood.
 A claim for malicious falsehood is usually made to protect economic interests.
 It is more difficult to pursue a claim for malicious falsehood than for defamation.

 An example of malicious falsehood would be if it was said that a solicitor had retired from practice.
 Consequently, this could cause financial loss through lost trade.
 It is a false statement; it is not defamatory because it does not suggest anything bad about the solicitor, only that he is not now practicing.
 Another example might be a comparative advertisement; a false statement about your competitor’s products is unlikely to be defamatory but, if false, may well give rise to an action in malicious falsehood.

 What does a claimant need to show to make out a claim in Malicious Falsehood?

-- There are exceptions to this.
-Where the offence is actionable under section 3(1) of the Defamation Act 1952,it is not necessary to prove actual damage if the words in dispute are calculated to cause financial damage to the claimant and are published in writing or the permanent form or; calculated to cause financial damage to the claimant in respect to his office, professional calling, trade or business.
+There are exceptions to this.
+Where the offence is actionable under section 3(1) of the Defamation Act 1952, it is not necessary to prove actual damage if the words in dispute are calculated to cause financial damage to the claimant and are published in writing or other permanent form or; calculated to cause financial damage to the claimant in respect to his office, professional calling, trade or business.